-Steeped in history, Chelsea is fabulous this time of year.
-The first ever Chelsea History Festival is happening from Oct 9-13.
+Steeped in history, Chelsea is fabulous at any time of year.
 Little London Whispers has some additional things to see and do while you are in the area.

 Breakfast in Chelsea: